multitudes/oldmultitudes.github.io/_posts/2019-01-19-How to Create and Use Bash Scripts copy.markdown

 git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 {% endhighlight %}

-Make then this script in the bin directory
+Make then this script in the bin directory as save it as `push_git` or another name you like

 {% highlight bash %}
 #!/bin/bash